zhuguangxiang/koala-lang/docs/manual.md

 # Basics

-Koala is a new programming language for GNU/Linux app development.
+Koala is a new programming language for general app development.

-Everything is an object in Koala.
+In Koala, Everything is an object.
-Like object, function can be assigned to a variable and as return value.
+Like common object, function can be assigned to a variable and as return value.
 And it also supports map, filter and reduce operations.

 Koala is a type-safe language.
 All types are checked at compiled time.

 Koala has exception mechanism, but only used internal.
 Once exception is occurred, Koala will kill current thread.
 Koala introduces Option and Result enums to handle null exception.

 Multi values return is supported by Tuple as return value.

 ## Trying Koala